 - Roll not only on the painful area but around it as well.
 If you find that you cannot relax while rolling out a painful area, you should stop, and avoid that area.

 - Go slow.
 Your muscles need the time to relax

 - Maintain good posture.
-Do not contort your spine in attempt to reach a muscle. phyllis fierro nurse practitioner When you are supporting your body weight on one arm, make sure your shoulder blades are down and back and that your neck is relaxed in a neutral position. search domain names by owner When foam rolling your quads, maintain somewhat of a plank position in order to not aggravate other posture muscle conditions.
+Do not contort your spine in attempt to reach a muscle. phyllis fierro nurse practitioner When you are supporting your body weight on one arm, make sure your shoulder blades are down and back and that your neck is relaxed in a neutral position.
+When foam rolling your quads, maintain somewhat of a plank position in order to not aggravate other posture muscle conditions.